-If the above sounds complex and expensive, then you may be wondering is it worth the effort?
+If the above sounds complex and expensive, then you may be wondering if it’s worth the effort.
 The short answer is yes, but don’t just take our word for it.

-In response Amey was forced to hire specialist incident response services, to shut down their network and systems and to move to manual operations for a significant period.
+In response, Amey was forced to hire specialist incident response services, shut down their network and systems and move to manual operations for a significant period.
 The initial intrusion was reported to have happened in mid-December, with data published on Boxing Day 2020.
 Recovery work was still ongoing in late January.